jmoriarty-phd/DownloadSermonAV/README.md

    2. `download_sermon_audio` reads `_sermons.csv` and for each row:
       - Builds a `base_name` using `[church_name]_[speaker]_[title?]`.
       - Calls `download_facebook_audio` to download the audio (and optional thumbnail) named accordingly.
-   3. You can also run `download_sermon_videos` in place of audio to fetch full video files.
+   3. You can also run `download_sermon_videos` in place of audio to fetch full video files (not yet tested).

 ---